4paradigm/OpenMLDB/docs/en/compile.md

    make
    ```

-5. Install OpenMLDB, will installed into `${PROJECT_ROOT}/openmldb` by default
+5. Install OpenMLDB that will be installed into `${PROJECT_ROOT}/openmldb` by default

    ```bash
    make install
    ```

-Now you've accomplished the compilation job, and you may try run OpenMLDB inside the docker container.
+Now you've finished the compilation job, and you may try run OpenMLDB inside the docker container.

-# Detailed instructions for build
+# Detailed Instructions for Build

 [build]: build